Hamza-Azeem1/Auction-system/README.md

   - run `pip install django pillow`

+- Then run the following command:
+  - pip install -r requirements.txt

 - To run the website in a development server:
   - `cd` into the repo and run `python manage.py runserver`